charlesdungy/nasa-asteroids/README.md

 ## Description

 The program gets data from the Nasa Asteroid - NeoWs API on a daily basis, per the given date.
 After processing the response into Asteroid objects, the data are stored in a MySQL database.

-The closest object to Earth is found among the data based on today's date and that information ~~is then~~ was tweeted [@closestAsteroid](https://twitter.com/closestAsteroid).
+The closest object to Earth ~~is~~ was found among the data based on ~~today's~~ some day's date and that information ~~is~~ was then tweeted [@closestAsteroid](https://twitter.com/closestAsteroid).

 Note: this program is no longer running.